b1ueb1ues/b1ueb1ues.github.io/README.md

 - Consider other teammember have a total of 3500 dps.
 - Consider every 5 team energy stacks to provide 2 skills(other 2 dps) that boost 2500 damage for each into team dps.
 - Simulate unit that have bleed 1000 times, and show the average DPS.
+- Consider only dragon once at middle of fight for dragon claw.
+- Consider break punisher to have 15% efficiency
+- Consider od punisher to have 35% efficiency

 ## Author
 b1ueb1ues, tiara, luciferz2012